ottogroup/pixaris/README.md

     ```

 ## Usage
-Use Pixaris to compare and evaluate different experiments in image generation
+Use Pixaris to compare and evaluate different experiments in image generation!
+For example usage, pleases look [here](examples/local_data.py).
-![test/assets/examples.png]

 ### Setting up an eval set
-To run and evaluate an experiment, we need a common base of inputs.
-These are saved as an eval set.
+To run and evaluate an experiment, we need a common base of inputs that we iterate over in order to find out if our way of generating images is good and generalises well.
+Inputs of any format can be saved as an eval set.
+This could be images we use as inputs.
+Putting 10 images means that in one experiment, the workflow is run 10 times with the different images as an input accordingly.

-For our case of image generation with comfy is a directory with the following structure: We need an input and a mask image for every workflow we want to evaluate.
-The corresponding nodes are called "Load Input Image" and "Load Mask Image".
-These are loaded from the folders "Input" and "Mask".
+Example: We want to generate backgrounds for photos of products with ComfyUI.
+We need an input and a mask image for the workflows we want to evaluate.
+In our ComfyUI workflow, the corresponding nodes are called "Load Input Image" and "Load Mask Image" (see [here](test/assets/test-background-generation.png)).
+In our eval_set, these are loaded from the folders "Input" and "Mask".
+Make sure that folder names in the eval set and the node titles in the workflow fit.
+The eval_set directory has the following structure:
-Make sure that in every folder under eval_set_name (e.g. Input and Mask) are files with the same name.
-If in "Input" there is "image_01.jpg", there must be an "image_01.jpg" in "Mask".
-The eval set should look like this:
 ```
 eval_data
 └───eval_set_name